Angular momentum and memory effect: Introduction

 \section{Introduction}

 More than 60 years ago, Bondi and collaborators established an elegant framework \cite{Bondi:1962px,Sachs:1962wk} of formulating the Einstein equation as a characteristic initial value problem to understand the gravitational radiation in full Einstein theory.
 In Bondi's framework, a surprising result is that the asymptotic symmetry group consists of the semidirect product of the group of globally defined conformal transformations of the unit 2-sphere, i.e., the Lorentz group, and an infinite dimensional Abelian normal subgroup, the supertranslations.
 Consequently, the unexpected enhancement from translations to supertranslations arises crisis in the definition of angular momentum in gravitational system with radiation, the long-standing problem of supertranslation ambiguity issue of angular momentum \cite{Penrose}, see also \cite{Winicour,Prior,Streubel,Held,Ashtekar:1981bq,Geroch:1981ut,Ashtekar,Penrose:1982wp,Dray:1984rfa} for previous efforts and \cite{Szabados:2004xxa} for a recent review.
+The most direct resolution for this ambiguity issue is simply to modify the known definition of the angular momentum by adding some terms with respect to the transformation law of the supertranslation and to construct a supertranslation invariant definition of angular momentum \cite{Compere:2019gft,Chen:2021szm,Compere:2021inq,Chen:2021kug,Javadinezhad:2022hhl,Javadinezhad:2022ldc}.
+Nevertheless, the current progress along this direction is mainly about the mathematical construction and the physical meaning of such modifications, in particular, to the observer who detects the angular momentum, is less known.
+The aim of the present work is to fill in this gap.
+To achieve that, we need first to figure out the essence of the supertranslation ambiguity.